sinsunsan/archiref_wiki/Windows.md

 * The best text editor ever
 http://www.sublimetext.com/2

+* To do a pipe on PC and on french keyboards is Alt + Shift + l

 ### Command line
 * **putty** : The ssh and command line client for windows
 http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html